 A child may be born with glaucoma or develop it in the first few years of life.
 Blocked drainage, injury or an underlying medical condition may cause optic nerve damage.

 In pigmentary glaucoma, small pigment granules flake off from the iris and block or slow fluid drainage from the eye.
 Activities such as jogging sometimes stir up the pigment granules.
 That leads to a deposit of pigment granules on tissue located at the angle where the iris and cornea meet.
 The granule deposits cause an increase in pressure.

 Glaucoma tends to run in families.
 In some people, scientists have identified genes related to high eye pressure and optic nerve damage.

-- Being black or Hispanic
+- Black, Asian or Hispanic heritage

-- Having certain medical conditions, such as diabetes, heart disease, high blood pressure and sickle cell anemia
+- Certain medical conditions, such as diabetes, migraines, high blood pressure and sickle cell anemia

-- Having had an eye injury or certain types of eye surgery
+- Eye injury or certain types of eye surgery

 - Know your family's eye health history.
 Glaucoma tends to run in families.
 If you're at increased risk, you may need more frequent screening.

 - Wear eye protection.
 Serious eye injuries can lead to glaucoma.
 Wear eye protection when using power tools or playing sports.

 - Take prescribed eye drops regularly.
 Glaucoma eye drops can significantly reduce the risk that high eye pressure will progress to glaucoma.
 Use eye drops as prescribed by your health care provider even if you have no symptoms.